-He currently teaches in the English and African and African American Studies Departments at Lehman College and the Africana, Puerto Rican, and Latino Studies Department at Hunter.
+He currently teaches in the English and African and African American Studies Departments at Lehman College.
 Additionally, he teaches summer workshops for the SEEK Program at City College, which he has done for the last decade.

 As a well-rounded interdisciplinary scholar, his diverse and eclectic interests are reflected in the variety of courses he’s taught.
 Classes usually look to unite a multidimensional look at an era through the multiple lenses of politics, culture, and artistic forms.
 Formal training in writing pedagogy and an increasing interest in digital scholarship are reflected in writing across the curriculum and encouraging student embrace of technological tools and communication skills.